 The purpose of library preservation is to ensure the present and future use of information in whatever form it has been recorded.

-The Preservation Unit’s program for analog materials provides a range of services to care for analog collections.
-This is accomplished through a variety of collection- and item-level approaches and strategies including emergency preparedness, environmental monitoring, user education, preservation review of brittle materials, book repair/conservation, and shelf-preparaton.
+The Preservation Unit’s program for analog materials provides a range of services to care for collections.
+This is accomplished through a variety of collection- and item-level approaches and strategies including emergency preparedness, environmental monitoring, user education, book repair/conservation, and shelf-preparation.
 Actions are taken to prevent or slow down the deterioration of library materials, improve their condition, and provide access.

 Northwest Document Conservation Center: NEDCC Preservation Leaflets: NEDCC’s Preservation Services department provides

 free preservation advice to institutions and individuals worldwide.
 The Center provides

 Preservation Leaflets with information on a wide variety of preservation topics and links to additional resources.

 American Institute for Conservation of Historic and Artistic Works (AIC): AIC is a national membership organization in the United States dedicated to the preservation of cultural Material.
 See also:

 Canadian Conservation Institute: Ten Agents of Deterioration The CCI developed a framework for the preventative conservation of heritage objects in museum and archive collections.
 This framework identifies the 10 primary threats.